Photo Study Reveals 81 Percent Of All Pictures Digitized Used For Social Media Sharing

 The Race To Digitize Pictures Is On

-This is big news for Instagram, Facebook, Snapchat, Twitter and the leading photo-sharing app, Google Photos.
-Most people were just uploading recent pictures captured from smartphone devices, yet there are 3 1/2 trillion analog snapshots which are not yet digitized.
+This is big news for Instagram, Facebook, Snapchat, Twitter, and the leading photo-sharing app, Google Photos.
+Most people are uploading recent photos from their smartphones, yet there are 3.5 trillion analog snapshots that remain un-digitized.
 With the advent of bulk photo scanning, the race to digitize has taken on new urgency and dimensions.

 DPI (Dots Per Inch) or PPI (Pixels Per Inch) relates to the number of device pixels per inch (pixel density).
-The higher the number, the smaller the size of the pixels, so graphics are perceived as more crisp and less pixelated.
-Good quality printing uses around 300dpi which is higher than most displays.
-But, most smartphone devices, messaging apps, like WhatsApp, and computer monitors demand a much lower and often compressed file size.
+The higher the number, the smaller the pixels, so graphics appear crisper and less pixelated.
+Good-quality printing uses around 300 dpi, which is higher than most displays.
+But most smartphone devices, messaging apps like WhatsApp, and computer monitors require much smaller, often compressed file sizes.

-Therefore, for the 81% of people just digitizing pictures, today, the new norm is 150dpi.
-ScanMyPhotos.com provides all three services, from social media scanning at 150dpi, to 300 dpi for archival scanning, and the ultra high professional 600dpi quality scanning.
-If you are not enlarging your pictures, most people just need 150 or 300dpi scans today.
+Therefore, for the 81% of people who just digitize pictures today, the new norm is 300 dpi.
+ScanMyPhotos.com provides all three services, from social media scanning at 150 dpi to 300 dpi for archival scanning and ultra-high professional 600 dpi quality scanning.

-Details and how to order 150, 300, and 600dpi professional scans are provided at ScanMyPhotos.com
+Details and how to order 300 and 600dpi professional scans for photos are provided at ScanMyPhotos.com